melbcc/QR-Code-Reader/README.md

 The php could be hosted on a Raspberry Pi web server as could the other components of the system.

-**The php script I am looking to develop is around items 2, 3 and 4. **

 Python could be used to handle 1 and 4.